Phoenix and Maricopa County rental assistance.

-Get information on agencies and government programs that can offer emergency rental assistance to Phoenix individuals and families.
-In addition to paying funds to prevent an eviction, several organizations also offer shelters for those who are homeless or need temporary lodging while they try to get back on track with their rent payments.
+Get information on charity agencies, churches and government programs that can offer emergency rental assistance to Phoenix individuals and families.
+In addition to paying funds to prevent an eviction, several organizations also offer shelters for those who are homeless or security deposit assistance.
+There is also support from churches for people need temporary lodging while they try to get back on track with their rent payments.

 Low income individuals can get rent assistance from Phoenix and Maricopa County Human Services Department Community Services Commission.
 Get information on available resources, and also receive help applying for grants and emergency financial aid.
 Families can get help with basic needs through financial assistance, referral, information, education and other government and social services.
 One of the greatest needs these days is for rent payment assistance to prevent eviction, and funds can support families facing an eviction.
 Dial 602-506-5911.
 There are multiple offices as well, including the following.

 The state of Arizona runs the Eviction Prevention and Emergency Homeless Housing (EPEH) Program, which also covers the city of Phoenix.
-Assistance offered by the program includes rental eviction prevention, money for security deposits, first months rent, and other housing aid.
+Assistance offered by the program includes rental eviction prevention, money for security deposits, funds for first months or past due rent, and other housing aid.
 Dial Central Phoenix Family Services at 602-534-1250.
+Or more on Human Services assistance programs in Phoenix.

 Phoenix Arizona Salvation Army offers housing and rent assistance.
 Some money can even pay energy bills.
 Strict income limits have been put into place, so only qualified individuals can get rental assistance.
 The non-profit also runs a shelter and transitional housing units.
 Dial 602-267-4122.
 There are multiple offices, including one at 2707 E Van Buren St, Phoenix, Arizona 85008.

 Society of St. Vincent de Paul can help people of all backgrounds and religion.
 Various programs can help pay bills, provide free food, and of course emergency funds to pay rent and housing expenses.
+Loans may also be issued on occasion from the Maricopa County Saint Vincent churches.
 The Society can be reached at 602-266-HOPE (4673).

 The working poor, unemployed, very low income, and people at the poverty level can contact Homeless Helpers Inc. They run housing for the lowest income.
 Numerous resources and services are offered for low income, including emergency rent help and counseling.
 602-381-6363